duckdb/duckdb-web/docs/api/wasm/data_ingestion.md

 selected: Client APIs
 ---

-DuckDB-Wasm has multiple way to import data.
+DuckDB-Wasm has multiple ways to import data, depending on the format of the data.

 There are two steps to import data into DuckDB.